 Trees to be pit planted following supplier recommendations.
-Minimum pit size: Heavy standard tree 1000 x 1000 x 750mm, and Selected standard tree 900 x 900 x 700mm.
+Minimum pit size: Selected standard tree 600 x 600 x 600 and Heavy standard tree 900 x 900 x 700mm.

 Pits to be prepared to base and sides of pit to be further scarified.

-Trees to be double staked using two stakes (75mm dia.), driven into ground 300mm below bottom of pit.
-Base of pit to be filled with 200mm of 3:1 mix of approved topsoil / compost.
+Trees to be double staked using two stakes (75mm dia.), driven into ground 400mm below bottom of pit.
 Trees to be centrally located and stem placed in an upright position.
-Pit to be backfilled with a 3:1 mix of an approved topsoil / compost.
+Pit to be backfilled with 200-400mm (dependant on depth of pit due to size of tree) of a mix of subsoil with a 70 to 80% mix of sharp sand.
+Then backfill remaining area of pit with 400mm of a 3:1 mix of an approved topsoil with compost.
 Backfill firmly to 50mm above previous ground level to allow for settlement.
-Stakes to be saw leave 600mm above soil level.

-Water in same day with 50-80 litres per tree, dependant on soil conditions.
+Water each tree in same day of planting, 30 to 50 litres per tree dependant on size and soil conditions.